sigoden/llm-functions/docs/tool.md

 This document guides you on creating custom tools for the LLM Functions framework in Bash, JavaScript, and Python.

-## Definition via Comments
+## Defining Tool Parameters

-The key to defining the parameters your tool accepts is through specially formatted comments within your tool's source code.
+To define the parameters that your tool accepts, you will use specially formatted comments within your tool's source code.
-The `Argcfile.sh` uses these comments to automatically generate the function declaration used by the LLM.
+The `Argcfile.sh` script utilizes these comments to automatically generate the function declarations needed by the LLM.

 ### Json Schema